Petercw94/restsuite/README.md

 pip install restsuite
 ```

-restsuite requires a python version of 3.8 or higher and depends only on the [requests python package](https://requests.readthedocs.io/en/latest/)
+restsuite requires a python version of 3.8 or higher and depends on the [requests python package](https://requests.readthedocs.io/en/latest/) and the [requests_oauthlib python package](https://pypi.org/project/requests-oauthlib/)

 ## Getting Started